P-AGE

 Xenia Manuela Chiaramonte

 Xenia Manuela Chiaramonte is an Associate Professor of Sociology of Law and Deviance in the Department of Philosophy and Cultural Heritage at Ca’ Foscari University of Venice, Italy, where she teaches Theory and Critique of Law as well as Law and Society.
-Her lines of research are mainly two: the first is on the history of contemporary punitive reason, and in particular on the genealogy of social defense, on which he won the ERC Starting Grant 2024 entitled P-AGE, Social Defense: Uncovering the Transnational Epistemology of the Punitive Age; the second one is on the relationship between law and the words and practices of today's ecology, on which he is developing a forthcoming monograph.
+Her lines of research are mainly two: the first is on the history of contemporary punitive reason, and in particular on the genealogy of social defense, on which she won the ERC Starting Grant 2024 entitled P-AGE, Social Defense: Uncovering the Transnational Epistemology of the Punitive Age; the second one is on the relationship between law and the words and practices of today's ecology, on which she is developing a forthcoming monograph.

 Martina Calvi